cosmos/sdk-tutorials/nameservice/tutorial/06-keeper.md

 ## Getters and Setters

+In our `keeper` directory we find the `whois.go` file which has been created with our `starport type` command.

 The `type` command has already scaffolded most of our required getters and setters (CRUD operations) - however, we need to make a few changes, as we are using a `Name` as the key for each `Whois`, which is not defined in the type itself.

 We will also be adding functions for getting specific parameters from the store based on the name.
 However, instead of rewriting the store getters and setters, we reuse the `GetWhois` and `SetWhois` functions.

-Afterwards, your file should look like this.
+Afterwards, your `x/nameservice/keeper/whois.go` file should look like this.

 <<< @/nameservice/nameservice/x/nameservice/keeper/whois.go